fureyc/municipal-water-demand-forecasting/README.md

 All evaluation is chronological, using an **expanding-window rolling-validation design**.

-For the point-forecasting analysis, the data were divided into three stages:
+For the forecasting analysis, the data were divided into three stages:

 | Stage               | Period                  | Purpose                                   |
 | ------------------- | ----------------------- | ----------------------------------------- |